 Atwood Magazine: Congrats on the upcoming debut and for the latest single with BADBADNOTGOOD!
 You mentioned back when “nervous” released that it was only one of the tracks you were working on with them.
 Was “Goodbye Blue” one of those tracks?

 Jonah Yano: Yeah, thanks, man!
 I appreciate that.
 And yeah, totally.
 That was made in sequence after “nervous,” so “Goodbye Blue” is a little over a year old now.

 Your EP ‘nervous’ was a learning experience with how you went about the writing process.
 How do you feel the writing process for souvenir compared to nervous?

 Jonah Yano: Writing wise, I would say the difference between the two would be kind of intention and direction because nervous was just kind of, like, six songs that I made.
 They didn’t really have any underlying themes.
 They were just songs that I had written in the process of songwriting, and, like, the practice of it.
-And I think souvenir differs because the songwriting has sort of like a theme that ties it all together, being, like, you know, familial relations and, like, cultural upbringing, understanding, existing in the diaspora, that kind of stuff.
+And I think souvenir differs because the songwriting has a sort of theme that ties it all together, being, you know, familial relations and cultural upbringing, understanding, existing in the diaspora, that kind of stuff.
 Yeah, I think that would be the main difference in the writing.